 In contrast, composite interval mapping detected only one locus located on chromosome 7 (Figure 5.5.2 D).
 Further analysis revealed the fact that the presence of loci located on chromosomes 7 and 14 could be explained by the tight linkage between markers from chromosome 7 and chromosome 14 (Figure 5.5.2 A, B).
 This could be the result of the potential translocation occurring between the markers from chromosome 7 and chromosome 14.
 Thus it was decided to reconstruct the genetic maps for markers from chromosomes 7 and 14 (Figure 5.5.2) without prior knowledge of the physical belonging of the markers to chromosomes.
 As a result, a significant amount of the genetic markers from chromosome 14 became a part of chromosome 7.
 Next, we performed the mapping with the re-assembled genetic map.
 As a result, we identified a single peak located on chromosome 7.
 Notably, the 1.5-LOD confidential interval obtained for significant markers identified by composite interval mapping from chromosome 7 spanning from 63.72 to 71.45 cM included one marker S14 78139380 which should be located on chromosome 14 based on the physical map (Table 5.5.1).
-Although it is derived from the 14th chromosome it was located 73 Mb away from the FAD2-1 gene which is quite distant even for F2 mapping that normally demonstrates low resolution.
+Based on the physical map data S14 78139380is located 73 Mb away from the FAD2-1 gene.
+Thus it could be hypothesized that the FAD2-1 gene could be translocated from chromosome 14 to chromosome 7 and it is not a novel mutation since according to the breeding history the Ol mutation in the VK876 line originates from Prevents (Soldatov, 1976).
+Nevertheless, additional molecular cytogenetic analysis (for example fluorescence in situ hybridization (FISH)) is needed to test if this translocation actually occurred.